FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-04-14-Kali-Tools.md

 A lot of movies and tv shows (Mr. Robot excluded) make hacking into networks and devices seem very simple.
 You click on a button, and BAM, you've "made it passed the firewall."
 However, in real life hacking these things take time, and it's important that we have a good understanding of where and how we're going to approach a target machine.
 The more information we have, the better off we'll be in the long run.

-Port and service detection is where we're going to focus our attention for CTF
+Port and service detection is where we're going to focus our attention.
+I have a post on ports and protocols that supplements this, so please go look at that for a more detailed explanation.
+I'm going to assume you've either read that or already have prior knowledge.

+There are so many other applications of nmap that it's pretty hard to explain everything that it can do.
+I recommend visiting the [website](https://www.nmap.org).